vefunder/protocol-research-review/articles/TangibleDAO/Tangible-USDR.md

 * Cyberscope [Audit](https://github.com/cyberscope-io/audits/blob/main/tngbl/audit.pdf) + [Blog post](https://www.cyberscope.io/blog/cyberscope-and-tangible-store-audit-case-study)

-# A TL;DR of our Findings
+## A TL;DR of our Findings

-This report will investigate risks associated with the USDR stablecoin issued by Tangible DAO.
+This report will investigate risks associated with the USDR stablecoin issued by Tangible.
 The team submitted a [proposal](https://gov.curve.fi/t/proposal-to-add-usdr-am3crv-to-the-curve-gauge-controller-polygon/8981) in March 2023 to add CRV incentives to the [USDR/3CRV](https://curve.fi/#/polygon/pools/factory-v2-339/deposit) pool on Polygon.
 The proposal successfully passed a [DAO vote](https://dao.curve.fi/vote/ownership/305) on March 30, 2023.

 * Tangible is building an on-ramp and trading platform for real-world assets (RWAs).
 Physical items such as gold bars, watches, or real estate (RE) are tokenized (i.e. minted) as tangible non-fungible tokens (TNFTs).
 * The protocol provides a marketplace to issue and trade TNFTs.
 The legal entity behind the project (Tangible Labs) facilitates the real-world purchase and custody of these goods.
 It collaborates with several service providers (vendors, custody) across different jurisdictions.
 However, most of its business is centered around the UK.